-CHINESE LINK: Zhongwen Tiandi Level 2 provides a practical, learner-centered, and enjoyable language and culture learning experience for intermediate level Chinese learners, as well as an efficient and comprehensive teaching resource for instructors.
+Chinese Link: Zhongwen Tiandi, Intermediate Chinese, Level 2/Part 1, provides a practical, learner-centered, and enjoyable language and culture learning experience for intermediate-level Chinese learners, as well as an efficient and comprehensive teaching resource for instructors.

-Chinese Link Level 2 / Part 1 is comprised of 10 lessons, presenting traditional and simplified character versions side-by-side, allowing students to focus on one or the other, or to see the variations between the characters.
-Chinese Link Level 2 Parts 1 and 2 are designed to be completed in an academic year of college-level study.
+The 2nd edition is comprised of 10 lessons, presenting traditional and simplified character versions side-by-side, allowing students to focus on one or the other, or to see the variations between the characters.
+Chinese Link Level 2, Parts 1 and 2, are designed to be completed in an academic year of college-level study.

 Chinese Link is by far the best structured and sequenced textbook I have ever seen with a scope covering all necessary structural and communicative elements for elementary Chinese.